 Most of my professional career has been spent educating college students in English literature and writing.
-I've taught at JMU for the past eight years, but I've also taught at Blue Ridge Community College, the University of Alabama, and IUPUI.
+I've taught at JMU for the past eight years, but I've also taught at Blue Ridge Community College, the University of Alabama, IUPUI, and Purdue University Global.
 I've also worked with younger students too--most recently when I was the Education Coordinator at the EJC Arboretum at JMU.
 I believe that the delegate who represents Virginia’s 26th district needs to concentrate on several areas, but I'm very passionate about education.
 I see public education as the lifeblood to a healthy, inquisitive, and socially just society.

 Having battled postpartum depression when my children were young, I am especially invested in helping address mental health care as well as how to best support new mothers.
 My son and daughter are the most glorious creatures in the world, and I'm lucky to have had a supportive husband, wonderful friends and family, and resources available in our community as I work to help them grow.
 I want to be sure that we can help every child, every woman, and every family in Harrisonburg and Rockingham County.